ArfatulAsif/OnlineStudyHelpBD-SpringBoot-Project/README.md

 ```
 **As it was mentioned earlier this was a spring boot learning project**
 ```

+## Spring boot Project Structures

+1. **src/main/java**: This directory contains your main Java source code.

+   - **com.example.demo**: This is often the package structure for your project.
+The package name is usually in reverse domain format.
+For example, if your domain is example.com, your package might be com.example.

+     - **Application.java**: This is the entry point of your Spring Boot application.
+It contains the `main` method and is annotated with `@SpringBootApplication`, which is a convenience annotation that adds various configuration classes.

+2. **src/main/resources**: This directory contains non-Java resources, such as application properties, XML configuration files, static content, templates, etc.

+   - **application.properties or application.yml**: Configuration files where you can set various properties for your application, like server port, database connection details, etc.

+   - **static/**: This directory is used for static resources such as CSS, JavaScript, images, etc.

+   - **templates/**: This directory is used for HTML templates if you are using a template engine like Thymeleaf.

+3. **src/test**: This directory contains your test code.

+   - **com.example.demo**: This mirrors the structure of the main source code, and you will find test classes here to test your application.

+4. **pom.xml (Maven)** or **build.gradle (Gradle)**: This is the project configuration file where you specify dependencies, plugins, and other build-related settings.

+5. **target (or build) directory**: This is the default output directory for compiled classes and generated JAR or WAR files.

+6. **mvnw and mvnw.cmd (or gradlew and gradlew.bat)**: These are wrapper scripts for Maven or Gradle, respectively.
+They allow you to run your project without having to install Maven or Gradle separately.

+7. **.gitignore**: This file specifies intentionally untracked files that Git should ignore.

+8. **README.md**: A markdown file providing information about the project, including instructions for building and running it.

+9. **.editorconfig**: A configuration file to define and maintain consistent coding styles between different editors and IDEs.

+10. **.git**: The directory that contains the configuration, objects, and refs for a Git repository.

+11. **.mvn**: Maven wrapper directory, contains wrapper files for Maven similar to the mvnw script.

+12. **.settings**: IDE-specific settings, e.g., for Eclipse.

+Remember that the structure can vary based on your specific requirements, and additional directories may be present based on the complexity and needs of your project.
+Also, the actual file names and contents may vary based on the tools and libraries you are using.

 ## My Spring boot Project Structures